There are a large number of

 less-value;equal-value;greater-value}

-- Compare numbers - returns the result of evaluating either the third,
+Compare numbers - returns the result of evaluating either the third, fourth, or fifth

-numbers.
 The two arguments that are not used are not evaluated.
-For example,

-the following rule defines a function that will return the larger of two
+For example, the following rule defines a function that will return the

 - @int-char{number}